 In a word: we are always online and this could exacerbate problems or create new ones.

 He did a fantastic job of continually stating that it has not been agreed upon which came first – the addiction or the mental issues.
 Do people with a propensity for compulsive disorders/addictions react more strongly to the tool of online connections?
 Perhaps.
+The only way to know is to get help from addiction treatment center austin, who can diagnose any kind of addictions.

 But I wan to discuss how this affects my blogging.
 Because I have noticed an increase in my anxiety and stress since I dove deeper into social media and blogging.
 I felt compulsions to always check Facebook, twitter and e-mail, even when not during my office hours.
 The biggest anxiety that I feel, is the fear of missing out.